 At its height during World War II, as many as 250 trains would pass through the Horseshoe Curve each day.
 So important was the Horseshoe Curve to the American war effort that it was a target of Nazi saboteurs who landed in the US in 1942.

-For anyone that has even a mild interest in history or trains, Altoona’s Horseshoe Curve is a fascinating place to visit when traveling in Blair County, Pennsylvania.
+Only the Pennsylvanian Amtrak train traverses the curve as a passenger train.
+For anyone who has even a mild interest in history or trains, Altoona’s Horseshoe Curve is a fascinating place to visit when traveling in Blair County, Pennsylvania.

 Fascinated by railroads?
 Check out the nearby Railroaders Memorial Museum or Allegheny Portage Railroad.
 Looking for more things to do in Altoona, PA?
 Also nearby is the Baker Mansion and DelGrosso’s Amusement Park.